driusan/dewm/src/Initialize.md

 But how do we get the root window itself? `*xproto.SetupInfo` has a Roots slice.
-An X Server can technically have multiple root windows for each screen, but in practice in any modern system uses the Xinerama "extension" to unify them into one root window so you can do things like drag windows between screens.
+An X Server can technically have multiple root windows for each screen, but in practice any modern system uses the Xinerama "extension" to unify them into one root window so you can do things like drag windows between screens.

 It's probably appropriate to take an approach similar to taowm and only support a single root window and require xinerama for now, then, like them, we can just ensure that `len(confinfo.Roots) == 1` and safely assume coninfo.Roots[0]